-Four teams will compete in the Premiership Season based at North Harbour Stadium Auckland and QE2 Stadium Christchurch with a 9 round schedule culminating on April 3rd 2022.
+Teams will compete in the Premiership Season based at North Harbour Stadium Auckland with an 7 round schedule culminating with the final game on April 14th 2024.

-The seventh season of the AFL New Zealand Premiership will target the inclusion of 120 talented athletes throughout New Zealand with players allocated selection in the four teams by way of a “Retained Players List” and the “AFL New Zealand National Draft”.
+The third season of the AFL New Zealand Premiership will target the inclusion of 75 talented athletes throughout New Zealand with players allocated selection in the three teams by way of a “Retained Players List” and the “AFL New Zealand National Draft”.

 The AFL New Zealand National Draft will contain different list categories on which potential participants will appear.